Lyuminarskiy/c/practice/lesson04.md

 >
 > In the `while` and `do-while`, this means that the test part is executed immediately.
 In the `for`, control passes to the increment step.
 The `continue` statement applies only to loops, not to `switch`.
 A `continue` inside a `switch` inside a loop causes the next loop iteration.

 Declare an array of `10` integer-typed values.
 Initialize it either by integer constants in code or by reading data from a standard input.
-Using the `for` loop, find the number of values in the array ...
+Using the `for` loop, find the number of the values in the array ...

 | Variant | Description                                                                                  |
 | ------- | -------------------------------------------------------------------------------------------- |